apache/buildstream/doc/source/using_config.rst

    #
    cache:

-     # Allow using as much free space as possible
+     # Use as much space as possible
      quota: infinity

+     # Keep 5% of disk space available
+     reserved-disk-space: 5%

      # Avoid pulling large amounts of data we don't need locally
      pull-buildtrees: False